forkfacts/forkfacts/README.md

 Follow from [these steps](#install-dependencies) and you will see the search UI when your application starts.

+# Notes
+1. We are using both [Chakra-UI](https://chakra-ui.com/) and [Material-UI](https://mui.com) in the project.
+However, the usage of Material-UI is restricted in [FactTable](./src/components/FactTable) for its [DataGrid](https://mui.com/components/data-grid/getting-started/) component.
+For the rest of the project, we are leveraging Chakra-UI.
+In case, you are developing a new component, please use Chakra-UI for the development.
+If you see the need to use Material-UI, please consult with @deekshasharma or @hhimanshu.

 # Resources
 [What is `colorScheme` in Chakra-UI](https://github.com/chakra-ui/chakra-ui/discussions/2846#discussioncomment-230531)